adolgert/AsciiDocumenter.jl/README.md

 A pure Julia parser for AsciiDoc documents that works with Documenter.jl.

-This is more verbose than Markdown and, because it gets translated to Markdown for use with Documenter.jl, none of the extra AsciiDoc features are available to Documenter.jl.
-Nevertheless, the parser has over 800 tests, so it may help someone.
+For use with Documenter.jl, this will translate AsciiDoc documents to Markdown.
+It's limited to what Markdown can express.

 ## Features